flemcorp-cloud/NEO/Neo/README.txt

 Instructor: Nathan Braun

-Where the Code hosted: https://github.com/flemcorp-cloud/NEO
+Where is the Code hosted: https://github.com/flemcorp-cloud/NEO

 External Services
 This game does not rely on any external services, APIs, or cloud-based platforms.
 All logic and gameplay are handled locally within the Python scripts.